Increasing profitability for your dealership is your most urgent task. So the question becomes how can I truly move the needle?

 6. GIVE THE CUSTOMER WHAT THEY WANT (EVEN THOUGH THEY DIDN’T TELL YOU)

 Nobody wants to tell you their real credit score, make their best offer or reveal what they actually want to pay per month.
 But their website behavior can provide you with a lot of insight on what they really need.
 Using the transparency available with website tracking yields improved outcomes and a better customer experience, even if they don’t know how you became so helpful.

 And no reason to make it awkward.
 One of my favorite talk tracks:

 “Hey, I know this is less than what you were planning to spend, but it feels like that new 2019 Model X has all the features you are looking for.
 It is about $250 less per month, and we have one in white on the lot right now.
 Would that be something you’re interested to look at?”

 So how many of these principles is your dealership using?

 Insider tip: Without some form of technology-driven support, these recommendations are likely to feel overwhelming and unachievable.
 But there’s technology available to make your life easier.
-And while Foureyes, the revolutionary sales intelligence platform built by Adpearance, doesn’t resolve all of my tips, I wouldn’t be a good salesperson if I didn’t mention that we can help with a lot of them.
+And while Foureyes, the revolutionary sales intelligence platform, doesn’t resolve all of my tips, I wouldn’t be a good salesperson if I didn’t mention that we can help with a lot of them.
 Reach out to schedule a demo if you want to talk more.